Hanja: Decline of Hanja

 Advertisements for hagwons (cram schools) in Seoul in 1971.
 Most of the text is in hanja, before the decline in its use.

 The Hangul-Hanja mixed script was a commonly used means of writing, and Hangul effectively replaced Hanja in official and scholarly writing only in the 20th century.
+Hangul-exclusive writing has been used in Korea after the decline of literary Chinese.

+Decline in South Korea

-Hangŭl exclusive writing has been used concurrently in Korea after the decline of literary Chinese.
-The Mixed script could be commonly found in non-fiction writing, newspapers, etc., until the enacting of President Park Chung Hee's 5-Year Plan for Hangul Exclusivity in 1968 banned the use and teaching of Hanja in public schools, as well as forbade its use in the military, to eliminate Hanja in writing by 1972 through legislative and executive means.
-However, due to public backlash, in 1972, Park's government allowed for the teaching of Hanja in special classes but maintained a ban on Hanja use in textbooks and other learning materials outside of the classes.
-This reverse step, however, was optional so the availability of Hanja education was dependent on the school one went to.
+The mixed script could be commonly found in non-fiction writing, newspapers, etc., until the enacting of President Park Chung Hee's 5-Year Plan for Hangul Exclusivity in 1968 removed the use and teaching of Hanja in public schools and in the military, to eliminate Hanja in writing by 1972 through legislative and executive means.
+However, due to public backlash, in 1972, Park's government allowed for the teaching of Hanja as a subject, but upheld the removal on Hanja use in textbooks and other learning materials outside of the classes.
+This reverse step, however, was optional, so the availability of Hanja education was dependent on the school one went to.

-Another reason for the decline is found in the Hangul typewriter, and the keyboard.
-The push for better Hangul typewriters mainly began in 1949, but as it was long before the Hanja ban, government institutions did not prefer typewriters altogether as they could not write in Hanja nor Mixed script.
+Another reason for the decline is found in the Hangul typewriters and computer keyboards.
+The push for better Hangul typewriters mainly began in 1949, but as it was long before the Hanja ban, government institutions did not prefer typewriters altogether as they could not write in Hanja nor the mixed script.
 Kong Byung Wo's notable Sebeolsik type first appeared in March 1949, jointly winning second place in the Joseon Balmyong Jangryohoe's Hangul type contest, and Kim Dong Hoon's typewriter winning joint 3rd.
 During the 50s and 60s, alongside the Korean government's support for typewriting, new Hangul typewriters were developed, distributed, and adopted.
 Hangul type with both horizontal writing and moa-sseugi (모아쓰기; the style of Hangul where Hangul consonants and vowels mix in together to form a full letter, which is the default style being used today) first appeared in the same period as government policy.
 With further adoption, during the 1970s, even when Hanja and mixed script were still used widely in society both as a writing system and as a style option, Koreans mostly gave up on mixed script at least in government documents and memorandums; The use of Hanja in type hindered the speed of writing and printing compared to only-Hangul usage, especially after the advent of the Sebeolsik layout.